Xkrilandar/WarAndCinema/index.md

-Lets do sentiment analysis...
+Let's do sentiment analysis...
 -----------------------------
 ##### On the 1930-1955 period (we include the pre-war and post-war period)
 #### Axis countries :
 For **Germany** produced films, we can observe that overall sentiment is **negative in the post-war period** (1946-1951).
-We can note that in 1939, has a a overall strong positive sentiment.
+We can note that in 1939, it had an overall strong positive sentiment.
 Perhaps this is due to a large proportion of _propaganda_ films.\\
 For **Italy** produced films, we find a post-war period that has overall **negative** compound sentiment, (1945-1951) as in Germany. \\
 For **Japan** produced films, the pre-war period was positive (until 1936) and since then, it seems to be mostly negative.\\
 ![Not found]({{ 'assets/img/winlose1.png' | relative_url }})